 user_count, an estimate of the number

 of users using the IP address, and the

 Our GeoIP2 web services now follow REST principles.

-Unlike the GeoIP Legacy web service, the GeoIP2 Precision services use HTTP basic authentication over SSL rather than passing the license key as a query parameter.
+Unlike the GeoIP Legacy web service, the GeoIP2 web services use HTTP basic authentication over SSL rather than passing the license key as a query parameter.